yunxi-zhang/ACAPy-Controller-Angular/README.md

 ./runVerifier.sh
 ```

+As the issuer agent connects to Sovrin's BuilderNet, for the first time connection, it requires a manual interaction to approve Transaction Author Agreement (TAA).
+A user only needs to press the "Enter" key to choose the default option as all these options proivision the same functionalities from a technical perspective.

-### Approach 2 - Run a docker compose file to have 3 agents to run in the same terminal window
+### Approach 2 - Run a docker compose file to have 3 agents to run in the same terminal window (as no ledger is configured in the docker compose file, only for the purpose of testing agent-level interaction)
 By default, the 3 agents are not connecting to any Indy DLT networks.
 This approach is only used for testing the inter communication between agents only.
 1. Move to the right folder
 ```